spaze/letsgetacert/README.md

 Configuration of domains for the certificate, these will be placed in the Subject Alternative Name (SAN) field; the format is `DIR=DOMAINS`, Certbot will look for verification files in `$WEBROOT_DIR/DIR/.well-known` directory for `DOMAINS`; separate multiple domains with comma (`,`), multiple `DIR=DOMAINS` with semicolon (`;`)

 ## Seamless transition
-You can use your existing certificates and keys with `letsgetcert`, just create a symbolic link in the `CERT_DIR`.
+You can use your existing certificates and keys with `letsgetacert`, just create a symbolic link in the `CERT_DIR`.
 The name should follow this pattern: `$CN.fullchain.pem`.
-Then the file will be picked up by `letsgetcert` automatically and if the certificate is going to expire soon it will be renewed using Certbot.
+Then the file will be picked up by `letsgetacert` automatically and if the certificate is going to expire soon it will be renewed using Certbot.